haraldng/etcd/prometheus-setup.md

 Grafana etcd visualization at
 > http://public-ip:3000/

+You should be able to login as `admin` and with password also as `admin` to access grafana visuals

 Use the default Etcd by Prometheus visualization; You can extend dashboards to monitor additional metrics

 Soujanya Ponnapalli | 2025-04-01 | soujanya@berkeley.edu